Juan-Nathan/aqi-statistical-analysis/README.md

-# 🏭 Statistical Analysis of USA Air Quality Index
+# 🏭 Statistical Analysis of USA Air Quality Index Data

 This project analyzes U.S. Air Quality Index (AQI) data collected by the Environmental Protection Agency (EPA) using **inferential statistical methods** in Python to support data-driven decision-making.
 It is framed around two hypothetical organizations: